The School of Anaesthesia is responsible for the delivery of training in Anaesthesia in West, South, North/East Yorkshire and North Lincolnshire.

 For Educational Supervisors there are a set of Faculty Pages with useful information and links created by Dr Caz Farrow in Bradford.
 Please click HERE to access them, or go to the drop down "Anaesthesia" arrow at the top.

-Primary FRCA Prep Course
+Primary FRCA Prep Course for June sitting

 to support the above prep course.
 If you can spare some time to help out please click the flyer below or scan the embedded QR code